sonobeacon/iOS-SonoNet-SDK/README.md

 ### Location Services

-The SDK provides the ability to send custom local push notification to the user based on the user's current position.
+The SDK provides several functionalities based on the user's current position.
 In order to use this, the following implementations need to be made to ensure location services work even when the app is terminated.
-The notifications can be set up in our backend.

 #### Swift